caleb-kahan/BallRevamped4/README.md

           <li>Stick- You could turn off the ForceField by going through the stick
           back and forth multiple times.
 It has directional arrows indictating which way to cross the stick</li>
           <li>Portal- 1st exception to the rule.
 You beat me the level if the ball touches the portal.</li>
           <li>Fuse- 2nd exception to the rule.
-If the ball touches the detonator, in a few seconds, the wood the fuse is attached to will blow up.<li>
+If the ball touches the detonator, in a few seconds, the wood the fuse is attached to will blow up.</li>
-          <li>Dot - The visual indicators of the progress of the fuse<li>
+          <li>Dot - The visual indicators of the progress of the fuse</li>
           <li>Lense- Always kills you.
-However, a well-placed laser from the LaserBall will destroy the lense<li>
+However, a well-placed laser from the LaserBall will destroy the lense</li>
           <li>Spikes- Always kill you.
 These are the slowly descending sharp triangles.</li>
           <li>Laser- If shot by a laserBall, it only has the potential to kill lenses.
 If shot by a laserGun, it only has the potential to kill balls.</li>
           <li>LaserGun- shoots delay-aimed lasers at the ball. </li>